 5:50, 7:45, 9:40, 11:20, 13:05, 14:55, 16:25, 17:45, 19:20, 21:00, 23:20

 While in Skopje I was able to use the public transport website www.jsp.com.mk to help confirm these times.
 Note this website is not in English, and I found it difficult to navigate.
 I used Gooogle Translate, but I was never sure if the information I found on there was correct, hence looking for other sources.

 We caught the 8:45am bus, so that time at least seems to be accurate.
 I would suggest this is a good time to go, as we arrived before the crowds.
 By the time we returned from the boat trip up the canyon, there were a lot more people around.
 If just hiking, the 7am bus would also be good, but I don’t think the boat/kayak providers would be working that early as they were just setting up when we arrived.
-The bus takes about 40 minutes to get to Matka Canyon from the bus station.
+The bus takes about 40 minutes to get to Matka Canyon from the central bus station.

 The return times I cannot confirm.
 We arrived back to catch the bus at about 11:45am.
 The bus leaves from the same place that it drops you off.
 Instead of waiting, we decided to walk the 2-3km back to the previous town.
 There we got on bus number 12 and made our way back into Skopje on that.
 Note that bus stops are not well marked, and locals seem to jump on and off at will.
 We asked at a shop and someone pointed out where we could get on the bus.